-In conclusion, Caltrans has determined that the acquisition of temporary construction easements and permanent easements on United States Forest Service land for the State Route 4 Pavement Anchor Project constitutes a de minimis use.
-A de minimis determination has also been made for the construction staging taking place in the assumed trailhead parking lot for the

-Woodchuck Basin trailhead.
-Caltrans feels the de minimis use is warranted, since the use of the identified Section 4(f) resources are minor for the proposed project work: replacement of culverts and metal beam guardrails, grading, construction of rock slope protection, and construction staging.
-Additionally, project avoidance, minimization, and mitigation measures would be implemented to avoid impact to the current environmental setting and any damage to the surrounding forest area from construction activities will be repaired or returned to their original conditions.
-Caltrans is seeking concurrence from the United States Forest Service for Stanislaus and Humboldt-Toiyabe National Forests on the de minimis determination.
+In conclusion, Caltrans has determined that the acquisition of temporary construction easements and permanent easements on U.S. Forest Service land for the State Route 4 Pavement Anchor Project constitutes a de minimis use.
+Caltrans has determined that the de minimis use is warranted, since the use of the identified Section 4(f) resources is minor for the proposed project work: replacement of culverts and metal beam guardrails, grading, construction of rock slope protection, and construction staging.
+Additionally, project avoidance, minimization, and mitigation measures will be implemented to avoid impact to the current environmental setting, and any damage to the surrounding forest area from construction activities will be repaired or returned to its original condition.
+Caltrans is seeking concurrence from the U.S. Forest Service for Stanislaus and Humboldt-Toiyabe National Forests on the de minimis determination.